Allegheny-Computer-Science-Thesis-2021/course-materials/CODE_OF_CONDUCT.md

 - [ ] The thesis was released correctly on GitHub
 - [ ] The thesis uses the correct LaTeX format

+### Note on word count

+Keep in mind that all word counts represent a _minimum acceptable threshhold_ of content required for completion.
+It is likely that other requirements listed above are _not_ fulfilled thoroughly with only a minumum word count.
+While meeting minimum requirements will guarantee a _passing_ grade, it may not necessarily presage the evaluation you _want_.
+Keep this in mind as you are working toward exhaustively documenting your project process.

 ## Thesis defenses

-Proposal defenses take the form of an in-person oral presentation of between 10 and 15 minutes.
+Thesis defenses take the form of an in-person oral presentation of between 10 and 15 minutes.
 Time is dedicated as follows:

 * 10 minutes: student presentation
 * 5 minutes: questions posed by First and Second readers in succession